-The cup competition (11v11) eventually got off after a two week delay firstly due to the weather and secondly the Easter holiday which caused no end of trouble in the planning.
+The cup competition (11v11) eventually started after a delay caused by the weather.
 All the finals were well supported and the spectators enjoyed some excellent and exciting games.
 Spectator participation was again very good with little or no issues and again this is down to the member clubs leading on discipline and good behaviour.
-23 member clubs took part in the 11 a side cup finals.
-3 Clubs achieved 4 or more finalists, with Broadheath Central 6, Urmston Meadowside 4, and Hale United 3 the pick of the finalists.
+24 member clubs took part in the 11 a side cup finals.
+Broadheath Central achieved 5 finalists, Altrincham Jnrs 4, and St John's 3 the pick of the finalists.
 Again a number of teams achieved league and cup doubles.

 We had many pleasing comments from spectators and teams with regard to the organization at the different venues and again I thank all the participating clubs for their help.
 I reiterate finals are staged for everyone's enjoyment.

-Trafford FC and Flixton FC staged the majority of the 11 a side finals with Altrincham FC hosting one final.
-Brian McGuiness came to the rescue when we had run out of venues for the last two finals by arranging the use of Linotype FC, a ground which hopefully we can use in the future years.
-In addition Trafford FC hosted the Mini Soccer Finals and U11 9v9 with Urmston Meadowside running the U12 finals.
+Trafford FC (7) and Flixton FC (6) staged the majority of the 11 a side finals with Linotype Cheadle Heath Nomads hosting three finals, Wythenshawe Town one, Knutsford FC one and Broadheath Central one.
+In addition Trafford FC hosted the Mini Soccer Finals and 9v9 finals over two very busy weekends.
 Thanks to these clubs for allowing the use of their facilities.
-We staged some 44 finals in total this season, both mini soccer, 9 v 9 and 11 a-side and I thank the mentioned clubs for their support to the league.
+We staged some 57 finals in total this season, both mini soccer, 9 v 9 and 11 a-side and I thank the mentioned clubs for their support to the league.

-The 2015-16 version of the Football Association's Standard Code of Rules will be on the website in the near future and clubs must ensure that all their officials are made aware of the content.
+The 2016-17 onwards version of the Football Association's Standard Code of Rules is on the website and clubs must ensure that all their officials are made aware of the content.
 There have been some changes for the coming season so it's important that all club officials are up to speed.